oren/go-website-template/rest/readme.md

 # Web Service

-Rest service from this nice REST tutorial: http://thenewstack.io/make-a-restful-json-api-go/
+Code for a REST service from this nice tutorial: http://thenewstack.io/make-a-restful-json-api-go/

 * [Run](#run)
 * [API](#api)